morganataylor/MorganTaylor-MADA-project/code/readme.md

 * Feature engineering to determine number of counties per state
 * Saving the processed dataset as an .rds

+### 2. Mission Assignments: `processing-missions.Rmd`
+This markdown loads the raw mission assignments data and does the following:

+* Raw data summarization and overview
+* Removal of irrelevant variables
+* Summarization of mission costs for each state and disaster declaration
+* Feature engineering to create cost share proportions and number of government agencies involved in the response
+* Cleaning the state variable names to match the other data sources
+* Saving the processed dataset as an .rds

 ### 3. Disaster Declarations: `processing-declarations.Rmd`
 This markdown loads the raw declaration data and does the following:

 * Raw data summarization and overview
 * Removal of irrelevant variables
-* Feature engineering to create duration of incident and response
+* Feature engineering to create duration of incident and response as well as month and year of event
 * Summarization of key variables for each disaster declaration and state
 * Saving the processed dataset as an .rds

 ### 4. Combine: `processing-combine.Rmd`
 This markdown loads the previously processed data and combines them into one dataframe.

-### 5. Machine Learning Processing: `processing-ML.Rmd`
+### 5. Further Processing: `processing-ML.Rmd`
-This markdown loads the singular dataframe and does the following steps for the ML analysis:
+This markdown loads the singular dataframe and does the following additional cleaning/processing steps:

-* Adjustment of variable class
+* Adding coordinates and FEMA Region for each state and territory
+* Subsetting the outcome
-* Recategorization of FEMA region and incident type
+* Cleaning variables (e.g. "other" categorization and ordinal transformation of incident month)
-* Removal of irrelevant variables
+* Labeling variables

+It creates the following dataframes used for analysis:

-* Creates subsets for each analysis
+* `analysisdata.rds` : used for exploratory data analysis
+* `analysisdata-RA.rds`: used for modeling request amount as the outcome
+* `analysisdata-OA.rds`: used for modeling obligated amount as the outcome

 # Analysis